Even Blogging Requires A Bit of Housekeeping

 In closing, I wonder if you may care to explain why you feel it is necessary to create several identities for yourself on this blog (such as End Censorship, Lama and the more recent Anne – not to be confused with the Anne which also posted under the names of Meg and Ella).
 Unfortunately, this is a tactic that we find misleading, dishonest and even disrespectful.
 Several people have taken the time to respond to your comments under your various identities, so perhaps you will be considerate enough to explain why you feel you must misrepresent yourself in this way.
 May I remind you that none of your identities have been blocked from posting so you are completely free to respond under the name of any of your multiple personalities.
 Of course, I too will be anxious to hear your response.

 Now that we have this concluded our housekeeping for the day, we hope to get back to our regular programming tomorrow.
 Thank you to all our readers for your continued patience and understanding while we work through these policy concerns.
 With everyone’s help, we can continue to maintain an open forum in which we can discuss current immunization issues.
-Of course, if anyone should have any comments or suggestions for me or the blog administrators, please feel to post them in the comments below or send them to email@example.com.
+Of course, if anyone should have any comments or suggestions for us, please feel to email us at firstname.lastname@example.org.

 Good news for parents – COVID vaccines are now available for children ages 6 months to 5 years old!
 We’re here to answer all of your questions about the COVID vaccines for babies and...